by Will Watts

 You can register a test suite created in any of the above ways by using the same call you use to register individual test cases:

-initialization RegisterTest('Simple Test', UnitTests); end.
+RegisterTest('Simple Test', UnitTests);

-When run with GUITestRunner
+When run with GUITestRunner,

 you will see the new hierarchy.